nixworks/public/news/2017/12/10/README.md

 ##### Iraqi Civil War
 ### [ An Iraqi military parade in Baghdad celebrates final victory over the Islamic State of Iraq and the Levant.
 Prime Minister Haider al-Abadi declares December 10 an annual national holiday. ](/news/2017/12/10/an-iraqi-military-parade-in-baghdad-celebrates-final-victory-over-the-islamic-state-of-iraq-and-the-levant-prime-minister-haider-al-abadi.md)
-_Context: Haider al-Abadi, ISIL, Iraqi Civil War, Baghdad_
+_Context: Haider al-Abadi, ISIL, Baghdad, Iraqi Civil War_

 ##### California wildfires
 ### [New evacuations are ordered as the fires spread toward a string of California coastal cities.
 Santa Ana winds and rugged mountain terrain continue to hamper firefighting efforts.
 Authorities report the Thomas Fire is only 15 percent contained. ](/news/2017/12/10/new-evacuations-are-ordered-as-the-fires-spread-toward-a-string-of-california-coastal-cities-santa-ana-winds-and-rugged-mountain-terrain-co.md)